 Pro-Tip: Optimising websites successfully in highly competitive sectors is a strong indication that the individual knows exactly what they’re doing – regardless of how many years they’ve been at it etc.

-A digital marketer a.k.a. digital marketing consultant and the myriad of specialist titles that follow will essentially focus on the channel(s) piquing their interest as their main focus of expertise and over time accrue knowledge on others as & when clients seek out assistance.
+A digital marketer and the myriad of specialist titles that follow will essentially focus on the channel(s) piquing their interest as their main focus of expertise and over time accrue knowledge on others as & when clients seek out assistance.

-In my case, my first & foremost ‘T’ skill and the reason I got into digital marketing in the first place was SEO (search engine optimisation) quickly followed by web development (building bespoke company websites & ecommerce stores) that I studied part-time at my local college.
+In my case, my first & foremost ‘T’ skill and the reason I got into digital support in the first place was SEO (search engine optimisation) quickly followed by web design & development (building bespoke company websites & ecommerce stores) that I studied part-time at my local college.

 To determine the success of these efforts requires a practice of continuous test & measurement so configuring & managing the Google analytics platform became another string to my bow.

-As to whether a digital marketer becomes a highly versatile all-rounder (great cost effective option for smaller businesses) or a highly focused T-channel practitioner (ideally suited for larger businesses) or perhaps someone flexible & sufficiently skilled to handle either approach is entirely a matter of choice and putting in the hours to acquire the necessary skills and real world experience.
+As to whether a digital marketer becomes a highly versatile all-rounder (great cost effective option for SMEs & funded start-ups) or a highly focused T-channel practitioner (ideally suited for larger businesses) or perhaps someone flexible & sufficiently skilled to handle either approach is entirely a matter of choice and putting in the hours to acquire the necessary skills and real world experience.